gregemel/world/README.md

 ## Purpose
 * An exploration in building immersive 3D games for Android tablets and phones.
-* Learning about extending open source 3D game engines for Java on Android.
+* Learning about extending open source 3D worldCore engines for Java on Android.
 * Finding ways to amuse my kids.

 ## Next